Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Freezing the language model is also beneficial in few-shot settings}

-We showed that freezing the language model combined with training adapters outperforms finetuning the language model in the zero-shot and fully-supervised settings in Sections~\ref{sec:ablations} and~\ref{sec:sota}.
+Sections~\ref{sec:ablations} and~\ref{sec:sota} demonstrate that freezing the language model combined with training adapters outperforms finetuning the language model in the zero-shot and fully-supervised settings.
 In Table~\ref{table:addfewshot}, we further show that freezing the language model combined with training adapters outperforms finetuning the language model in the few-shot setting as defined in Section~\ref{sec:sota} (compare rows 3 and 4, or rows 5 and 6).
 Interestingly, the difference is larger when using 1\% of the downstream training dataset (rows 3 and 4) compared to using 10\% (rows 5 and 6) or 100\% (rows 7 and 8).
 These results demonstrate that our approach is particularly efficient in settings where VideoQA annotations are scarce.